muylder/M5Gotchi/README.md

 M5Gothi brings the powerful Pwnagothi functions and interface to the M5Cardputer platform, providing both automatic and manual Wi-Fi control through an integrated keyboard interface.

+> [!CAUTION]
-> ** WARNING: THIS FIRMWARE CAN BE USED IN WAYS THAT MAY VIOLATE LOCAL LAWS.
+> THIS FIRMWARE CAN BE USED IN WAYS THAT MAY VIOLATE LOCAL LAWS.
 YOU ARE RESPONSIBLE FOR YOUR OWN ACTIONS.
-DO NOT USE THIS FOR MALICIOUS PURPOSES.**
+DO NOT USE THIS FOR MALICIOUS PURPOSES.
 > **THIS IS A RESEARCH TOOL DESIGNED FOR EDUCATIONAL AND LEGAL SECURITY TESTING PURPOSES ONLY.**
+> This tool is intended **only for legal research and educational purposes**.
+> Use of this firmware on unauthorized networks, or against devices without explicit permission, is **strictly prohibited** and **illegal in many countries**.
+> The author takes **no responsibility** for any misuse, damage, or legal consequences resulting from use of this software.
+Always comply with local laws and regulations.

 ---

 ##  Features

 - Full Pwnagothi functionality adapted for M5Cardputer
-- Manual Wi-Fi control via integrated keyboard UI
+- Manual Wi-Fi control via integrated keyboard UI making it first fully UI-controlled pwnagotchi
 - Automatic handshake capture using “Pwnagothi Auto Mode”
 - **Update firmware directly from GitHub, SD card, or built-in Web UI**
 - Planned support for advanced attack modes: